 Software may, in principle, be protected by copyright (see question 6.2).
 However, copyright protection requires an "intellectual creation" which, according to Austrian law, can only originate from the thoughts of a human being.
-Assuming that the improvement could have only been achieved because the programmer has "instructed" the algorithms correspondingly, it could be argued that the programmer is the author of the work (the improvement, which is furthermore depending on the basis work).
-In case the improvement was indeed created without active human involvement it does not qualify for copyright protection.
+Assuming that the improvement could have only been achieved because the programmer has "instructed" the algorithms correspondingly, it could be argued that the programmer is the author of the work (in other words, the improvement, which continues to depend on the basis work).
+In case the improvement was indeed created without active human involvement, it does not qualify for copyright protection.